Steve Collis

-Stephen Philip Collis (born 18 March 1981 in Harrow, London) is an English former professional footballer who is currently the goalkeeping coach at English League Two club Oldham Athletic.
+Stephen Philip Collis (born 18 March 1981) is an English former professional footballer who is currently the goalkeeping coach at York City.

 Club career

 Barnet & Nottingham Forest

 Collis began his career in the youth team at Watford before moving to Barnet and then signing for Nottingham Forest in 2000.

 Yeovil Town

 After failing to break into the first team at Nottingham Forest, Collis was invited down by Gary Johnson for a trial match at Yeovil Town and signed the same month on a free transfer.
 Collis went on to make over forty appearances for the South West outfit.
 During his stay at Yeovil, Collis spent short loan spells at Tiverton Town and Aldershot Town with failed talks also from Exeter City.
 Throughout his spell with Yeovil Collis acted as back-up to Chris Weale who was much in favour at the time.

 Southend

 After leaving Yeovil, Collis signed a two-year contract in 2006 to become Southend's first signing ahead of the new season in The Championship, but was released by the club at the end of the 2007–08 season.